 Ingredients

-- Day old rice - Old rice is always better for making fried rice than freshly cooked rice.
-Old rice tends to be drier, which is prevents the rice from clumping together and gives fried rice a nice, chewy texture.
+- Day old rice - Old rice is always better for making fried rice than freshly cooked rice because older rice tends to be drier, which helps to prevent the rice from clumping together, becoming mushy, and gives fried rice a nice, chewy texture.

 - Eggs - What's egg fried rice without eggs?!
-Plus, eggs give fried rice their iconic aromatic flavor and smell.
+Plus, fried eggs makes fried rice more aromatic and give it lots of flavor.

 - Yellow onion - Besides eggs, yellow onion is another ingredient that adds to fried rice's aromatic flavor.

-- Peas and carrots - These two vegetables are iconic in plain fried rice.
-You can just use the frozen packet of mixed peas and carrots.
-You can also omit if you're not a fan of peas and carrots.
+- Peas and carrots - These two vegetables are iconic in egg fried rice.
+You can just use the frozen packet of mixed peas and carrots or use fresh peas and cut your own carrots.
+Feel free to also omit it you're not a fan of peas and carrots.

-- Shaoxing rice wine - In much Chinese cooking, shaoxing rice wine is used to give dishes extra fragrance and "wok hei" flavor.
+- Shaoxing rice wine - In Chinese cooking, shaoxing rice wine helps to make a dish more aromatic, adds extra fragrance, and give a slight "wok hei" flavor.
+Although we highly recommend it, you can omit the rice wine if you prefer.

-- Oyster sauce - The other seasoning that adds both color and flavor to the fried rice.
+- Oyster sauce - This other seasoning that adds both color and flavor to the fried rice.
+Oyster sauce also adds umami to the fried rice, making it tastier and more well rounded.

 - Sesame oil, green onion, sesame seeds - These are all optional garnishes and flavoring.
 They all add an extra touch to this simple egg fried rice, but can be omitted as well.